 Nation25, AMM, OSFTheme:

-"Nomadism of Imagination and Nomadism of Fear"Leader:
+"Nomadism of Imagination and Nomadism of Fear"Conductor:

 Venice AtWork Lab workshop took place from October 26 to 28, at S.a.L.E.
 Docks, a former salt-storage facility in Venice, as part of The Nationless Pavilion LABORATORY.
 The Nationless Pavilion LABORATORY is a ten-day project curated by Nation25 in Lecce and Venice.
 It consisted of contemporary art workshops aimed at creating a collective installation to be held on October 31, 2015, at S.a.L.E Docks (Venice), representing Nation25, with all its challenges and opportunities.
 A three-day workshop entitled Nomadism of Imagination and Nomadism of Fear has involved artists and professionals dealing with migration and post-colonial issues including people with direct migration experience.
 We saw the participation of asylum seekers and refugees coming from SPRAR-Gus in Castrì (Lecce), Coop Camelot in Ferrara, Civico Zero in Rome, Progetto Fontego-SPRAR in Venice.
 AtWork Lab is the result of a shared vision and partnership between Nation25 curators Sara Alberani, Elena Abbiatici, Caterina Pecchioli and AMM-Archive of Migrant Memories, in collaboration with Moleskine Foundation and Open Society Foundation.